austinkaruru/k8s-the-hardway/k8s-thw-docs/docs/kubernetes/manual-setup.md

 The infrastructure is ready, the tools are installed, and we have a solid foundation.

-Let's start with [creating our Certificate Authority](certificates.md) - the security foundation of our cluster!
+Let's start with [setting up the Jumpbox Server](jumpbox.md) - the security foundation of our cluster!

 Remember: this is a journey, not a race.
 Take your time, understand each step, and don't be afraid to experiment.